omkarawasthi/ShortURL/README.md

 }
 ```

-## API Documentation

-Access the Swagger documentation at `/api-docs` when the server is running.

 ## Rate Limiting

-The API implements rate limiting to prevent abuse:
+The API implements rate limiting to prevent fast access to the API.
+The following rate limits are applied:
 - 100 requests per minute per IP address
 - Configurable through environment variables